coasys/flux/packages/ui/docs/ui-library/getting-started/composition.md

 When creating a Flux app you might not always find the component you are looking for to build the UI.
 While you are free to create whatever layout fits for you app needs, we highly reccomend you to use the CSS variables provided by Flux UI to comply with user theming.

 Let's say you want to make a list of cards.
 First of all, Flux UI doesn't have a `j-card` component, and it also doesn't provide any `j-grid` component.
-So how do we make this but still make sure we adhere to the theming.
+So how do we make this but still make sure we adhere to the theming?

 ## Example